 The V8’s lever is on top just behind the cyclones.
-To empty, all you need to do is pull up the lever.
-I feel that this is a better design because it offers more access for cleanup should any bits of dirt remain.
+To empty, all you need to do is pull =the lever up.

 New Max Switch

 Another improvement would be the max button.
-In variants prior to the V8 (this includes the V6) turning on the max function involves pressing a small button located at the back of the post-motor filter.
+In previous models before the V8, turning on the max involves pressing a button at the back of the post-motor filter.

-Nothing wrong with the placement but getting it to turn can be tricky.
+Nothing wrong with the placement, but getting it to tun on can be tricky.
 You’ll have to apply a bit of pressure to get it to work.

 The new design eliminates that nuance.
 It uses a slide switch that makes the process much easier.

 The Dyson V6 has the V6 motor that pumps out 24 air watts in normal mode.
-In max mode that number goes up to 100 air watts.
+In the max mode, that number goes up to 100 air watts.

-Just to give perspective on this, a full sized Dyson upright will have around 270 air watts on tap.
+To give perspective on this, a full-sized Dyson upright will have around 270 air watts on tap.

 A hundred is pretty darn good considering this machine does not have any cords.
 It nearly produces more than a third the power a Dyson Ball Animal 2 would.

-The Dyson V8 comes equipped with the latest V8 digital motor that produces almost 20% more power than the V6 motor.
+The Dyson V8 comes with the latest V8 digital motor that produces almost 20% more power than the V6 motor.
 It has the same 2-tier radial cyclones that capture fine dust and allergens.
-A post-motor HEPA filter keeps those allergens inside the bin.
+And a post-motor HEPA filter keeps those allergens inside the bin.

 Winner: Dyson V8

-Cleaning on flat surfaces does not only require sheer power but you will need some sort of agitation to pull up dirt.
-This is specially true when cleaning dusty areas.
+Cleaning on flat surfaces does not only require sheer power, but you will need some agitation to pull up dirt.
+It is especially true when cleaning dusty areas.

 V6 demo on tile and carpet…